athulpg007/selenium-wrapper/README.md

 # selenium-wrapper

-A light-weight Python wrapper to write and run Selenium browser tests in a Docker container.
+A light-weight Python wrapper to write Selenium browser tests and run them in a Docker container.

 ## Getting Started
 `selenium-wrapper` is a Python package that provides a simple and intuitive interface for writing Selenium browser tests.
 It abstracts away the complexities of Selenium and allows you to focus on writing your test logic.
-The `browser` is a standard fixture which initializes a Chrome browser.
+The `browser` is a standard `pytest` fixture which initializes a Chrome browser, and captures console logs at the end of the test.

 #### A simple example to log in to a website:
 See the `tests/test_samples/test_login.py` for full working example.